Phuckyucrypto/NFT-Minting-Dapp-Easy/README.md

 2. **DO NOT EDIT `abi.json`:**
    - The `abi.json` file is pre-configured for the Bets.io ETH custom contract.
 Editing this file may cause issues with minting and deploying the DApp.

+3. **UpdateWhiteList `config/whitelist.json` :**
+   - To ensure the Merkle tree and leafs are sorted correctly to pass proof, you must update the config/whitelist.json with the same exact whitelist JSON file used when the contract was deployed.
+Failure to do so will result in incorrect Merkle proofs and failed transactions.

 ---

 ### Testing